jmalloc/echo-server/README.md

 # Echo Server

-A very simple HTTP echo server with support for web-sockets.
+A very simple HTTP echo server with support for websockets.

 ## Behavior
 - Any messages sent from a websocket client are echoed
-- Visit `/.ws` for a basic UI to connect and send web-socket messages
+- Visit `/.ws` for a basic UI to connect and send websocket messages
 - Requests to any other URL will return the request headers and body

 ## Configuration